carveragents/compound-engg-ai/README.md

 - **Session 10**: Applies previous lessons, discovers advanced techniques
 - **Session 50**: Functions with deep institutional knowledge, avoids known pitfalls

+## Bonus: Git Utilities

+For convenience, the system includes intelligent Git commands:

+- **`/git:commit`** - Analyzes session context and code changes to generate conventional commit messages with emojis.
+Automatically splits large changes into logical atomic commits.
+- **`/git:merge-cleanup`** - Merges current session branch to main, pushes to origin, and cleans up the working branch.

+These integrate seamlessly with the session workflow but are entirely optional - the core value is in session management and continuous learning.

 ## Best Practices

 - **Specific Goals**: Start sessions with clear, measurable objectives